Posts Tagged ‘school’

 I’ll tell you, right about now is generally when the board of directors of a typical organization would be holding an emergency meeting to assess, and then take action.
 But my experience in such matters is limited to non-Catholic orgs.
 Would these matters indeed go all the way up to the Pope, the Bishop of Rome, Italy?
 IDK.

-More Trouble for Bay Area Catholics – Unearthed Lawsuit Against Father Illo for Intentional Infliction of Emotional DistressSaturday, April 25th, 2015
+More Trouble for Bay Area Catholics – Unearthed Lawsuit Against Father Illo for Infliction of Emotional DistressSaturday, April 25th, 2015

 Here’s today’s allegation: